elusivecodes/fQuery/README.md

 **Trigger Event**

-Trigger an event on each element.
+Trigger an event on each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection*, *ShadowRoot*, *Document*, *Window* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *Window*, *HTMLCollection* or an array of nodes.
-- `events` is a space-separated string of events to trigger on the elements.
+- `events` is a space-separated string of events to trigger on the nodes.
 - `data` is an object containing custom data to add to the `event` object.

 ```javascript